chromestone/Random_ML/kaggle/ciphertext/README.md

 [kaggle_cipher_cosine](kaggle_cipher_cosine.ipynb)

 Since I already built a the facenet model for 1D, let's do a softmax with nothing pretrained instead.
 Fingers crossed.

+At first: Oh no I maybe I had set the batch size too big.
+Lowered from 32, the default, to 8.

+Then: Oh no I used tf.losses.softmax_cross_entropy wrong!
+I applied a softmax activation at the end when I should not have.
+Oh well, retrain the 2hrs total I lost.

+Maybe I shouldn't have written a custom loss?
+However, the architecture kind of requires it.
+I split the last layer into 4 where they are trained on 1 out of the 4 difficulties while other layers are shared.